Nitya Krishinda Maheswari

-Nitya Krishinda Maheswari Korwa (born 16 December 1988) is an Indonesian former badminton player affiliated with Jaya Raya Jakarta, specializing in doubles event.
-She won the women's doubles gold medals at the 2011 Southeast Asian Games and at the 2014 Asian Games.
+Nitya Krishinda Maheswari Korwa (born 16 December 1988) is an Indonesian badminton player affiliated with Jaya Raya Jakarta and current coach in Indonesia national badminton team, specializing in doubles event.
+She won the women's doubles gold medals at the 2011 SEA Games and at the 2014 Asian Games.

 Career

 Maheswari participated at the 2009 World Championships, where she reached rank 9 in the women's doubles together with Greysia Polii.
-In 2011, she won the gold medal at the Southeast Asian Games with Anneke Feinya Agustin.
+In 2011, she won the gold medal at the SEA Games with Anneke Feinya Agustin.
 She also won the women's doubles gold medal at the 2014 Asian Games with Polii.

 She won her first Superseries title paired with Greysia Polii at 2015 Korea Open.

 In 2016, she and her partner Greysia Polii were qualified for the BWF Superseries Finals.
 However, they withdrew from the tournament due to Maheswari's scheduled knee surgery, and their position was replaced by Vivian Hoo and Woon Khe Wei.

 Personal life

 Maheswari was born to a Papuan father and a Javanese mother.
-Her father Panus Korwa is a former national footballer who has notably played for Arema Malang.
-Her cousin Lisa Rumbewas was a famous weightlifter and two-time Olympic silver medalist.
+Her father Panus Korwa is a former national footballer who played for Arema Malang.
+Her cousin Lisa Rumbewas was a weightlifter and two-time Olympic silver medalist.
 Her uncle Levi, Lisa's father, was a bodybuilder.